Skip to main content

 vers kill -r vm-with-children

-# Delete without prompts
+# Delete without confirmation prompt

 vers kill -y vm-123abc

-vers kill -y -c my-cluster
+vers kill -y -r vm-with-children

 How it works